Colon Prep Instructions

 Physician Financial Interest Disclosure

-Your procedure is scheduled to be performed at Yamhill Valley Endoscopy, located at 2375 NE Cumulus Ave., McMinnville, Oregon.
+Your procedure is scheduled to be performed at Yamhill Valley Surgical Center, located at 2375 NE Cumulus Ave., McMinnville, Oregon.
 This facility is owned exclusively by Dr. Scott Gibson.
 You have the right to obtain healthcare services at any hospital or endoscopy center and from any provider of your choice.

 Below you will find instructions for a colonoscopy prep, Patient Rights and Responsibilities and Physician Financial Interest Disclosure, and a link to learn about and obtain an Oregon Advance Directive.
 Simply click on the links below to be taken to the information you need.